 The mass media and the multinational corporations that sponsor and control them hate the Internet and its potential to accelerate the evolution of the human race toward limitless expansion far beyond this desolate corner of the Universe where we have languished for over a hundred thousand years, most of it spent in endless barbarism and bloodshed.

 The method by which the one percent have used for thousands for years to keep everyone else in inescapable subjugation and slavery is through the deliberate corruption and dismantling of language and culture.
 This is how the decline of civilization begins.
-It continues through the relentless objectification and sexualization of women and children, the deconstruction of the gender binary through highly subjective and unscientific means, and the erosion of the nuclear family unit in favor of nanny state collectivism.
+It continues through the relentless objectification and sexualization of women and children, ultimately resulting in the total erosion of the nuclear family unit in favor of nanny state collectivism and social authoritarianism.

 The only way any person or organization can control you is by lying to you and forcing you to accept their logic, the most clear example of such can be found in the novel Nineteen Eighty-Four by George Orwell, whereby the protagonist is psychologically terrorized to accept that two plus two does not equal four, and that the correct answer is that two plus two equals five, or whatever number the Party dictates as being the officially mandated “truth.”